Embed Code

 Colorado (Wikipedia)

-Colorado is a state in the Western United States.
-It is one of the Mountain states, sharing the Four Corners region with Arizona, New Mexico, and Utah.
-It is also bordered by Wyoming to the north, Nebraska to the northeast, Kansas to the east, and Oklahoma to the Southeast.
+Colorado is a landlocked state in the Western United States.
+It is one of the Mountain states, and part of the Southwestern United States, sharing the Four Corners region with Arizona, New Mexico, and Utah.
+It is also bordered by Wyoming to the north, Nebraska to the northeast, Kansas to the east, and Oklahoma to the southeast.
 Colorado is noted for its landscape of mountains, forests, high plains, mesas, canyons, plateaus, rivers, and desert lands.
 It encompasses most of the Southern Rocky Mountains, as well as the northeastern portion of the Colorado Plateau and the western edge of the Great Plains.
-Colorado is the eighth-largest U.S. state by area and the 21st by population.
+Colorado is the eighth-largest U.S. state by area and the 20th by population.
 The United States Census Bureau estimated the population of Colorado to be 5,957,493 as of July 1, 2024, a 3.2% increase from the 2020 United States census.

 Colorado